MicrosoftDocs/labs/labs/insiderdevtour2018/office365/includes/2-BuildingTeamHub.md

 Further details are in the **Control Library** in the Teams App Studio.

-Color styling information is available here: [Teams - Design guidelines - color](https://docs.microsoft.com/microsoftteams/platform/resources/design/components/color)
+Color styling information is available here: <a href="https://docs.microsoft.com/microsoftteams/platform/resources/design/components/color" target="_blank">Teams - Design guidelines - color</a>